Sharmila attends Malom massacre anniversary

-Manipuri rights activist Irom Sharmila on Wednesday attended the anniversary programme to commemorate the Malom massacre which had prompted her to go on a 16-year-long hunger strike demanding withdrawal of the Armed Forces (Special Powers) Act from the State.
+Manipuri rights activist Irom Chanu Sharmila on Wednesday for the first time attended the anniversary programme to commemorate the Malom massacre which had prompted her to go on a 16-year-long hunger strike demanding withdrawal of the Armed Forces Special Powers Act (AFSPA) from the State.

 Paying tributes to the 10 victims, she said laws were framed to protect the people and her entry into politics was the “first step” to bring in changes under a democratic system.

-Ms. Sharmila ended her 16-year-long fast in August and formed the new political party to contest the State Assembly elections due early next year.
+Sharmila (44) had ended her 16-year-long fast in August and formed the new political party to contest the State Assembly elections due early next year.

-Wednesday’s event was organised by the relatives of the 10 civilians killed on this day, said PRJA convenor Erendro Leichombam, who will be contesting the upcoming Assembly elections.
+Today’s event was organised by the relatives of the 10 civilians killed on this day, said PRJA convenor Erendro Leichombam, who will be contesting the upcoming Assembly elections. - PTI

 Please Email the Editor